smart-on-fhir/cumulus-library/docs/workflows/nlp.md

 - `--select-by-table`: overrides the workflow's `select_by_table` for testing.
   Can only be used together with `--nlp-subtask`

+Some further arguments are only useful while you are *writing* a study, and are hidden behind dev mode.
+See [Study Development Mode](#study-development-mode) below.

 ### Going Faster

 By default, one note is processed at a time.
 Since the run spends almost all of its time waiting